jiink/StrodeloViewer/README.md

 ## Building from Source
 As of December 2024, this project uses Unity 2022.3.48f1.
 Before you attempt to build or run this project in Unity, you must acquire [TriLib 2](https://ricardoreis.net/trilib-2/) because Strodelo relies on it for model importing functionality.
 It is not included in this project because it is a [paid asset on the Unity Asset Store](https://assetstore.unity.com/packages/tools/modeling/trilib-2-model-loading-package-157548).

+## Contributors
+This project was developed by Jacob Carlson, Puthioudom Chum, Luis Dominguez, and Tri Bui for our senior capstone project.